-Alyssa Lehr Evans is a PhD Candidate at Princeton Theological Seminary.
-Before beginning her doctoral studies, she earned an MA from Wheaton College Graduate School.
-In 2015-2016, Evans was a Fulbright Scholar at Georg-August-Universität Göttingen (Germany) and is continuing her research in 2016-2017 as a DAAD (Deutscher Akademischer Austauschdienst) Recipient.
-She currently serves as the Research Assistant for the Karlstadt-Edition team in Göttingen, which is working to create the first critical edition of Andreas Bodenstein von Karlstadt’s letters and writings.
+Alyssa Lehr Evans is a PhD candidate in history at Princeton Theological Seminary.
+Before beginning her doctoral studies, she earned an MA in historical theology from Wheaton College Graduate School.
+From 2015-2017, Evans studied at Georg-August-Universität Göttingen, first as a Fulbright scholar and then as a DAAD (Deutscher Akademischer Austauschdienst) recipient.
+During her time in Göttingen, she served as the research assistant for the Karlstadt-Edition team, which is working to create the first critical edition of Andreas Bodenstein von Karlstadt’s letters and writings.
 Her dissertation focuses on Karlstadt’s writings from 1517-1519 and understanding his role in the first years of the reform movement in Wittenberg.
-Other research interests include the history of biblical interpretation, the Radical Reformations, and women and gender in early modern Europe.
+Other research interests include the history of biblical interpretation, the radical Reformations, and women and gender in early modern Europe.